hipe/tmx/test_support/doc/issues/029-the-want-omnibus-and-narrative.md

 # the want omnibus :[#029]

+## preface

+EDIT: at #tombstone-A.1 we simplified things

+  - "newschool" techniques that are matcher-centric became auxiliary to the older school techniques of an instance methods monolith.

+  - because it had never been covered, we may have lost insensitivity (gained sensitivity) to the [#sar-011] line termination sequence.

 ## :scope (and about newschool v. oldschool near newlines)

 this node is for verifying content & style, but not "encoding" - at